Milliy Tiklanish: History

-On June 3, 1995, the party was created by the decision of the founding congress of the Democratic Party of Uzbekistan "Milliy Tiklanish".

-On June 10, 1995, the first issue of the newspaper Milliy Tiklanish was published.
+On June 3, 1995, the party was created by the decision of the founding congress of the Democratic Party of Uzbekistan "Milliy Tiklanish" (MTDP); Aziz Kaiumov, director of the Institute of Manuscripts of the Academy of Sciences, was elected chairman.
+On 9 June the party was registered with the Ministry of Justice.
+On June 10, 1995, the first issue of the party newspaper Milliy Tiklanish was published.

-On January 4, 1999, the National Democratic Party of Uzbekistan Fidokorlar (DP Fidokorlar) was created.

-On February 4, 1999, the first issue of the socio-political newspaper Fidokor was published.

-On June 20, 2008, at the unification congress of the Democratic Party of Uzbekistan Milliy Tiklanish and the National Democratic Party Fidokorlar, a new Democratic Party of Uzbekistan Milliy Tiklanish (O'zMTDP) was created on the basis of the two parties.

-On August 11, 2008, (O'zMTDP) was registered with the Ministry of Justice of the Republic of Uzbekistan.
+On December 28, 1998, the Self-Sacrifice National Democratic Party, or the National Democratic Party of Uzbekistan Fidokorlar (DP Fidokorlar), held its founding congress.
+It merged with Milliy Tiklanish on June 20, 2008, forming the new Uzbekistan Milliy Tiklanish Democratic Party (O'zMTDP).
+On August 11, 2008, the new party was registered with the Ministry of Justice.

-On August 13, 2008, a joint founding meeting of the factions of the Democratic Party of Uzbekistan Milliy Tiklanish and the National Democratic Party of Uzbekistan Fidokorlar was held and a new faction O'zMTDP was created in the Legislative Chamber of the Oliy Majlis.
+Between 1996 and 2004, the chairman of the party's Central Council was writer Ibrokhim Gafurov, who was also editor-in-chief of the party newspaper.
+Khurshid Dustmuhammad was elected chairman of the Central Council at the 3rd MT congress on 31 October, 2004.
+Alisher Qodirov became head of the party in May 2019 before becoming Deputy Speaker of the country's Legislative Chamber (Oliy Majlis) in June.

+In an analysis conducted May–June 2004, MTDP was found to have the most influence in the regions of Tashkent and Fergana.

+In August 2008, the party joined the "Democratic Bloc” in the Legislative Chamber, alongside the Justice Social Democratic Party (Adolat) and the Liberal Democratic Party.
+In May 2025 it declared itself part of the "Progressive Bloc" alongside the Liberal Democratic Party, which holds the majority of legislative seats.

+Organization and membership

 Since September 9, 2008, founding conferences of O'zMTDP and plenums of regional party organizations were held in the regions.
 They approved the composition of the Council, the Control and Audit Commission, the Executive Committee of the Council, and elected the Chairman of the Executive Committee and his deputies.
 In addition, founding conferences and plenums of district (city) party organizations were held, the composition of the Council and the Executive Committee of the Council was approved, and chairmen of the executive committee were elected.

-On December 27, 2009, 31 deputies were elected to the Legislative Chamber of the Oliy Majlis, and 954 to local Councils of People's Deputies.

-On December 27, 2014, 36 deputies were elected to the Legislative Chamber of the Oliy Majlis and 1,105 deputies to local Councils of People's Deputies.

-In 2015-2016-2021, the party participated in the elections of the President of the Republic of Uzbekistan.
-The party nominated Akmal Saidov, Sarvar Otamuratov and Alisher Kadyrov for the post of president.

-On December 24, 2019, in the elections to the Legislative Chamber of the Oliy Majlis O'zMTDP and to the local Councils of People's Deputies, 36 deputies were elected and 1,266 deputies were elected to the local Councils of People's Deputies.

-According to April 1, 2022, the number of party members is 358,377 people.
-48% of them are young people, 44% are women.

-According to April 1, 2022, the party has 14 territorial (Republic of Karakalpakstan, regions and the city of Tashkent), 175 district councils of 32 cities and 7032 primary party organizations.
+In 2009, Milliy Tiklanish had 50,000 members, of which 25 percent were female.
+This number increased to 185,000 in 2014.
+As of April 1, 2022, the party had 358,377 members, of which 48% were young people and 44% were women.
+The party had 14 territorial organizations (Republic of Karakalpakstan, regions and the city of Tashkent), 175 district councils of 32 cities and 7,032 primary party organizations.